Leconfield: Community

 Leconfield was home to RAF Leconfield until 1977, when the RAF withdrew and the Army School of Mechanical Transport (now the Defence School of Transport) took over the site.
 However, until 2015, Leconfield was used by the RAF as an airfield for their Sea King helicopters of 202 Squadron.

-The church, dedicated to St Catherine of Alexandria, was designated a Grade I listed building in 1968.
+St Catherine's Church, Leconfield was designated a Grade I listed building in 1968.
 It features in the National Heritage List for England maintained by Historic England.

 The village used to contain a post office, which shut in 2022.
 Leconfield Recreation Club, with a football pitch, is located in Miles Lane.